 Income-range / fee per session:

-Your gift helps active duty military, first responders, clergy, and educators who could not otherwise afford the lowest sliding scale fee to attend a seminar or counseling session(s) at a reduced out-of-pocket rate.
+Your gift helps first responders, active duty military, clergy, educators, and others who are unable to afford the lowest sliding scale counseling fee.

 (Donations are not tax deductible.)